meaghanadler/2023_Micro575/Adler_hmk_03.md

         [1] "C:/Users/meagh/OneDrive - University of Tennessee/Grad Courses/Micro 575"

-Yes this is a good working directory, it is organized logically.
-I am not sure what program you are referring too- I set it to this directory when I saved the template file in this folder.
+Yes this is a good working directory, the project is saved with a logical name.
+Rstudio is the program setting the project location (not R).

 ## Vectors